 In addition, group assignments will be changed to individual assignments.
-We have chosen to exclude group assignments, as they prevent a student to move on at their own pace.
+We have chosen to exclude group assignments, as they prevent a student from progressing at their own pace.

 By default, all steps will allow the student to move to the next step when the resource is "completed".
 For Notes, Pages, Files, Links, etc. that means they can move on to the next step once they have opened/viewed the resource.

-For tests, assignments and tasks the student needs to complete the activity before they can move on.
+For all activities, such as tests, surveys, assignments and tasks the student needs to complete the activity before they can move on.

-Additional information on these assessment tools will be provided in the paragraphs below.
+Additional information on these assessment tools are provided in the table below.